Imperium Europa: Public events

 Imperium Europa primarily organises three activities/events, all once annually.
-These are: the 9th February party founding anniversary, the celebration of Lowell's birthday, taking place in the 29th July, and the commemoration of the Maltese and the Knights Hospitaller forces, obtaining a decisive victory in the Great Siege of Malta, occurring in 1565, with a wreath of flowers placed in front of the Great Siege Monument in Valletta.
+These are: 9 February party founding anniversary, the celebration of Lowell's birthday, taking place in 29 July, and the commemoration of the Maltese and the Knights Hospitaller forces, obtaining a decisive victory in the Great Siege of Malta, occurring in 1565, with a wreath of flowers placed in front of the Great Siege Monument in Valletta.
 This activity occurs in Otto Settembre.

 Media outreach

 The party also uploads political and party related content on its three YouTube channels; named Maltastory, VoiceofTheNewRight and RightLibertarianMalta respectively.
 Party conferences and notices are also uploaded on Norman Lowell's Facebook page.
+Party social media accounts are frequently banned off social media platforms.